 The funding for art generated by small capital projects is often too small to be very effective.
 In these cases, funds from multiple projects may be combined, or \$1 per capita funds added when available, to create a viable public art project budget.
 Balancing opportunities for multiple small projects versus fewer, more significant projects is an important planning consideration.
 Combining funds can bring a significant installation of public art to a capital improvement project that is too small to generate funds on its own, but which may be desirable because of location or community access.
-In selecting projects and works of art, the OAC will consider how proposals accomplish the following:
+In selecting projects, programs and works of art, the OAC will consider how proposals accomplish the following:

 - Contribute to broad distribution of public art throughout Olympia.
 Commissioners will consider the relative representation of art among City neighborhoods, and seek to distribute public art broadly throughout the community. - Provide for diverse forms of art within the public collection.
-A wide range of style, media, subjects and viewpoints will offer perspective and interest for everyone. - Bring new ideas, innovation, or thinking to the community. - Achieve a balanced City collection that includes a strong local base but also has regional and national reach. - Ensure artwork is maintainable and safe. - Ensure artwork is well-suited to chosen site or venue.
+A wide range of style, media, subjects and viewpoints will offer perspective and interest for everyone. - Bring new ideas, innovation, or thinking to the community.
+Encourage community conversation with focus on broader art experiences and culture and heritage focus. - Achieve a balanced City collection that includes a strong local base but also has regional and national reach. - Ensure artwork is maintainable and safe. - Ensure artwork is well-suited to chosen site or venue.

-3. Project List for 2018
+3. Project List for 2019